RohinMahesh/Serverless_Route_Optimization/README.md

 ## Overview

-This project consists of a serverless data science architecture for ingesting real-time streaming data of geocoordinates to find the optimal route that minimizes the distance covered.
+This project consists of a serverless architecture for ingesting real-time streaming data of geocoordinates to find the optimal route that minimizes the distance covered.

 The following AWS services are leveraged: